blessed-sibanda/ansaz/book/2-setup.md

-# Setup
+# 2 Setup

-Before we begin developing our Rails application, the following softwares need to be installed in addition to Ruby and Rails:
+Before we begin developing our Rails application, the following softwares need to be installed:

-- Node.js
+- **Node.js**

-  Rails uses a JavaScript package called webpack via the webpacker gem to manage and compile the frontend assets of our application.
+  Rails uses a JavaScript package called webpack via the `webpacker` gem to manage and compile the frontend assets of our application.
 This requires a JavaScript runtime, and Node.js is that runtime.

-- Yarn
+- **Yarn**

   This is a package manager for Node that we will use to install our JavaScript dependencies.
 Rails uses yarn by default to install the dependencies for webpacker.

-- PostgreSQL
+- **PostgreSQL**

-  Rails uses the sqlite database by default, but we will not be using that, as it is not suitable for production.
+  Rails comes with the sqlite database by default, but we will not be using it, since it is not suitable for production.
 It is recommended to develop with the same database that you will use in production.

   In this book, we will be using PostgreSQL as our database because it is a very powerful open-source database management system with lots of advanced features.

-- VSCode (optional but recommended)
+- **VSCode (optional but recommended)**

   This is an open-source, lightweight and fast code editor with support for various languages and frameworks through its numerous extensions.

-## Setting Up Linux Ubuntu
+## 2.1 Setting Up Linux Ubuntu

 I will be using the Linux Ubuntu operating system in this book, therefore most of the installation instructions presented here are for Ubuntu.
 However, I have also provided some helpful links for setup instructions for windows 10 and macOS operating systems.

 We are going to install ruby and node.js using the [asdf](https://asdf-vm.com/) version manager. `asdf` is an extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more.
 It manages multiple language runtime versions on a per-project basis.

-### Install Git
+### Installing Git

 Update package repositories